-SBU prohibits quid pro quo harassment, any unwelcome conduct that a reasonable person would find so severe, pervasive and objectively offensive that it denies a person equal educational access, and any domestic violence, dating violence, sexual assault, rape, acquaintance rape, stalking, and sexual harassment.
-Any student who believes he or she has been a victim of any of these inappropriate actions is encouraged to report the incident to any member of the Title IX committee or the Vice President for Student Development and Title IX Coordinator, Dr. Robert Harris.
+SBU prohibits guid pro quo harassment, any unwelcome conduct that a reasonable person would find so severe, pervasive and objectively offensive that it denies a person equal educational access, and any domestic violence, dating violence, sexual assault, rape, acquaintance rape, stalking, and sexual harassment.
+Any student who believes he or she has been a victim of any of these inappropriate actions is encouraged to report the incident to any member of the Title IX committee or the Title IX Coordinator, Mark Grabowski.